London Buses route 157

 London Buses route 157 is a Transport for London contracted bus route in London, England.
-Running between Crystal Palace and Morden station, it is operated by Arriva London.
+Running between Crystal Palace bus station and Morden station, it is operated by Go-Ahead London subsidiary London General.

 History

 Route 157 commenced operating on 13 September 1926 as a daily service between Morden station and Wallington (Melbourne Hotel) via Morden Road, Bishopsford Road, Sutton and Carshalton.
 It was one of five new London Underground feeder routes (155, 156, 157, 164 and 165) that were introduced to connect to the new Northern line station at Morden, which also opened on 13 September 1926.
 In 1959, it was extended from Wallington to Crystal Palace via Croydon, replacing trolleybus route 654.

-From January 1973 until November 1985 it was operated by Thornton Heath garage, It was operated by Croydon from August 1987 until November 1988, when operation of the route moved to London General's Sutton garage.
+From January 1973 until November 1985 it was operated by Thornton Heath garage, It was operated by Croydon garage from August 1987 until November 1988, when operation of the route moved to London General's Sutton garage.